 Remote communities

-The 2018-19 National Aboriginal and Torres Strait Islander Health Survey shows a strong downward trend in smoking prevalence over the last 15 years leading to fewer tobacco related illnesses and many lives saved.
+The 2022-23 National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) shows a strong downward trend in smoking prevalence over the last 15 years leading to fewer tobacco related illnesses and many lives saved.
 There are now more Aboriginal and Torres Strait Islander people who do not smoke, than do smoke.
 However, this decline in smoking has not been uniform across regions.
 Whilst the reduction in smoking prevalence is very evident in urban areas, there has been little change in rates of daily smoking among Aboriginal or Torres Strait Islander people living in remote or very remote areas.
 Reducing the prevalence of tobacco use in remote areas is therefore a priority focus for the TIS Program.

 There is some evidence from the ABS data and the Talking About the Smokes Study (TATS), that smoking behaviours in remote areas are beginning to change, although more slowly than in urban or regional areas: